harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### First In, First Out (FIFO)
 {% autocrossref %}

-The oldest [outputs][] are the most reliable, as the longer it's been since they were received, the more blocks would need to be modified to [double spend][] them.
-However, after just a few [blocks][], a point of rapidly diminishing returns is reached.
+The oldest outputs are the most reliable, as the longer it's been since they were received, the more blocks would need to be modified to double spend them.
+However, after just a few blocks, a point of rapidly diminishing returns is reached.
 The [original Bitcoin paper][bitcoinpdf] predicts the chance of an attacker being able to modify old blocks, assuming the attacker has 30% of the total network hashing power: